 What is the advantage of trading share CFDs?

-The advantage of trading share CFDs as opposed to buying shares outright is that you can trade with leverage.
+The advantage of trading share CFDs as opposed to buying stocks and shares outright is that you can trade with leverage.
 Leverage enables you to multiply the effective size of your position.
-So, if you have $100 in your trading account and apply 10:1 leverage, you can buy $1,000 worth of Amazon share CFDs.
+So, if you have $100 in your share dealing account and apply 10:1 leverage, you can buy $1,000 worth of Amazon share CFDs.
 Keep in mind that leverage also increases your trading risk.